24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 side of Convent of San Gabriel in Cholula Mexico

-The exterior of the convent is kind of architecturally cool but the interior is not all that interesting.
 However, the interior of the Capilla is quite unique, and you should definitely take a look inside.
-It is made up of 49 small domes kind of like a mosque.
+It is made up of 49 small domes.
+It looks like a mosque.

 Getting to Cholula: